Texas students may no longer have to learn about Hillary Clinton, Barry Goldwater and Helen Keller in social studies class.

 “If Helen Keller was an important historical figure when I was in school (and she was), then she still is today,” Texas state Rep. Chris Turner tweeted Friday. “@HillaryClinton is the 1st and only woman to be the presidential nominee of a major party in U.S. history.
 Enough said.”

 What is perhaps the most famous landmark in Texas also came up for discussion.
-In September, the school board rejected an advisory board’s recommendation that the word “heroic” not be used to describe the defenders of the Alamo against the Mexican army in 1836.
+The school board rejected an advisory board’s recommendation that the word “heroic” not be used to describe the defenders of the Alamo against the Mexican army in 1836.
 The board did give final approval on a new Mexican-American studies course.

 The school board will vote again on Friday to finalize the new curriculum.